BestJuly/just_for_fun/README.md

 **Instructions**: This can be used to calculate MD5.

 ## IamIce.py
 **Instructions**: Run this code, log in your wechat account and you can link your wechat account to Xiaoice.
 Your can reply messages autometicly.
-**Notice**: use `pip install itchat` if you haven't install ¡`itchat`.
+**Notice**: use `pip install itchat` if you haven't install `itchat`.
+If you want to know more about `itchat`, please refer to [itchat](https://itchat.readthedocs.io/zh/latest/).

 Enjoy!